spartarocks123/BRFSS_multimorbidity_project/README.md

 ***Current Steps:***
 - Adjust the covariates and other variables (strata, cluster, weighting) to reflect the original BRFSS dataset more accurately.
 - Chronic conditions are simulated independently; co-occurrence patterns may not reflect real multimorbidity correlations in BRFSS.
 See if that could be adjusted as well.
 Tetrachoric correlation may hold promise for this issue.
+Chronic conditions are simulated independently; therefore, co-occurrence patterns may not fully reflect real multimorbidity correlations in BRFSS.
+While tetrachoric correlations could theoretically model such associations, this is unnecessary because the BRFSS measures these conditions as binary indicators (a person either has the condition or doesn’t). cc_cancer is not an independent measure.
+Instead, it is derived from cc_skin_ca and cc_other_ca.
+Therefore, no separate Bernoulli draw is required.
+For all chronic conditions, independent Bernoulli simulations are appropriate and consistent with the codebook.
 - Review variable selection decisions
 - Evaluate model assumptions and robustness
 - Conduct sensitivity analyses if appropriate